NormaLyte donates 10% of Pure sales to Dysautonomia International.

 -Dysautonomia Danceathon - see who can dance the longest without stopping.
 Check in with your dance studios to find great local dancers who would love to show off their moves at your event.

--Battle of the Bands - get local bands to play a show to compete for title of "Best Band in the County" or something like that.
-Collect the cover at the door for the fundraiser and sell raffle tickets for people to "vote" for their favorite band.
+-Battle of the Bands - get local bands to play a show to compete for title of "Best Band in Jones County" or something like that.
+Collect a $5 cover at the door and sell raffle tickets for people to "vote" for their favorite band.
 1 raffle ticket equals one vote.

 -Sell coupons for a local business with their permission.
 For example, ask your local pizza place if you can sell 100 coupons for buy one get one free pizzas for $5 (or whatever you can get for them, that is less than the normal cost of the second pizza).
 The pizza place will get free advertising out of this, and maybe some new customers.
 You will get to keep the money from all of the coupons your sell, which you can then donate for dysautonomia research.
 You can send out a press release thanking the pizza place for its help - more free advertising for the pizza place.